120kg In Lb

 Q: Is the conversion factor of 2.20462 always accurate?

 A: No, it's an approximation.
 The exact conversion factor can vary slightly due to differences in gravitational pull and variations in the definitions of the kilogram and pound over time.
-However, for most practical applications, it's sufficiently accurate.
+Still, for most practical applications, it's sufficiently accurate.

 Q: How can I perform conversions without a calculator?